textkernel/tx-java/examples/indexing/Create an Index and Add Documents.md

             //if we get here, it was 200-OK and all operations succeeded System.out.println("Success!");
         }
-        catch (SovrenException e) {
+        catch (TxException e) {
-            //this was an outright failure, always try/catch for SovrenExceptions when using SovrenClient System.out.println("Error: " + e.SovrenErrorCode + ", Message: " + e.getMessage());
+            //this was an outright failure, always try/catch for TxExceptions when using TxClient System.out.println("Error: " + e.TxErrorCode + ", Message: " + e.getMessage());
         }
     }
 }